KeremArdicli/phpsetup/readme.md

 PHPIniDir "C:/PHP/php8X"
 AddHandler application/x-httpd-php .php

-# These are required for intl extension to run
+# These are required for intl extension to run.
+You may need to Load other dll files for the extensions you are using.
 LoadFile "C:\PHP\php8*\icudt**.dll"
 LoadFile "C:\PHP\php8*\icuin**.dll"
 LoadFile "C:\PHP\php8*\icuio**.dll"